aldrshan/Book2Audio/README.md

  If you are interested in the new build please send me a DM and we can colaborate.
 ## Where I am Going ##
 My todo list includes:

-** Creation of a front end allowing cloud selection (google, AWS, Azure, Watson) voice selection and monitoring of process.** splitting text to manageable size for s3 buckets automate download and splice audio auto update project guttenberg csv use open ai to give a book summary integrate dalle to provide visuals
+** Creation of a front end allowing cloud selection (google, AWS, Azure, Watson) voice selection and monitoring of process.**

+   splitting text to manageable size for s3 buckets

+   automate download and splice audio

+   auto update project guttenberg csv

+   use open ai to give a book summary

+   integrate dalle to provide visuals

    Integrate video conversion to

-   connect to YouTube for automatic upload
+   connect to social media for automatic upload

 ## The end goal ##
 is an automatic conversion of public domain books into audiobooks by TTS engines.
 The best so far is Open AI TTS-HD